Top Tips for Driving the East Coast of Australia

-It is arguably one of the most popular tourist routes for backpackers in Australia, but before you set off on the very long stretch between Sydney and Cairns there's a lot you should consider.
+It is arguably one of the most popular routes for tourists and backpackers in Australia, but before you set off on the very long self-drive stretch between Sydney and Cairns there's a lot you should consider.
+Check out my top advice and things to consider below.

 1. Don't try and do it all in one go!